Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 How to respond to an ultimatum

 Back to the professional world!
-Responding to an ultimatum can be tough - it’s an emotionally charged situation and there can be a lot at stake.
+Responding to an ultimatum can be tough.
+It’s an emotionally charged situation and there can be a lot at stake.

 If you have prepared for the negotiation, you should have a solid fallback plan in place.
-This is absolutely vital, because it helps you to understand exactly what you’ll do if you can’t reach an agreement.
+This is vital, because it helps you to understand exactly what you’ll do if you can’t reach an agreement.
 That, in turn, helps you understand how badly you need to make the agreement happen.

-In the first example, you might say ‘Thanks, but no thanks’ to the offer.
+In the first example, you might say "Thanks, but no thanks" to the offer.
 In the second, you might be more inclined to accept what’s on offer.

 So, to be absolutely sure that the ultimatum is a genuine ‘final offer’, ask.
 Ask directly and use your counterpart’s name to show you are aware of the gravity of the situation.